Explore Gerrard India Bazaar for South Asian arts, culture, food and more during these can’t-miss annual street festivals.

 When the faint but unmistakable sound of Bollywood music punctuates the Toronto air and lures passersby like a mythological siren, it’s a definite sign a boisterous South Asian street festival is underway.

 That’s the magic spun by the TD Festival of South Asia and Diwali Mela, the festival of lights.
-Both these annual festivals take place along Gerrard Street East between Coxwell and Glenside avenues.
+These annual festivals occur along Gerrard Street East between Coxwell and Glenside avenues.
+Known as Little India or Gerrard India Bazaar, this neighbourhood is the traditional nexus of Toronto’s Indian community.

 “The Festival of South Asia and the festival of lights are immersive experiences.
-People visit Toronto from all over Canada and North America just to witness South Asian culture come to life via performing and visual arts, food, fashion and more,” explains Tasneem Bandukwala, BIA coordinator of the neighbourhood’s Gerrard India Bazaar Business Improvement Area (GIBBIA).
+People visit Toronto from all over Canada and North America just to witness South Asian culture come to life via performing and visual arts, food, fashion and more,” explains Tasneem Bandukwala of the neighbourhood’s Gerrard India Bazaar Business Improvement Area (GIBBIA).

 The TD Festival of South Asia